-8 Fun Ways to Celebrate Earth Day with Kids
+15 Kid-Friendly Ways to Celebrate Earth Day Without Leaving the House

-Get out your shovels, your seeds, and your soil—it’s almost April 22.
+Get out your shovels, your seeds, and soil.

 Plant a tree

 Since the first Earth Day in 1970, planting trees has been a traditional way of celebrating the holiday.
-Try planting one in your own backyard, or attending a local tree-planting event.
+Try planting one in your own backyard.
 In its lifetime, that single tree will absorb approximately one ton of carbon dioxide!
 Don’t forget to share these weird facts about trees.

 Plant native wildflowers

-Planting flowers that are native to your community helps local wildlife populations thrive and ensures your additions will be happy and suited for their environment all year long.
-Discover native plants at plantnative.com, or visit the local nursery and ask around.
-The kids will love turning soil in the yard and planting seeds.
-If you’re new to gardening, try these expert gardening tips for beginners.
+Planting flowers that are native to your community helps local wildlife populations thrive and ensures your additions will be happy and suited for its environment all year long.
+Discover native plants at plantnative.com, then turn the soil in the yard and plant some seeds with your kids.

 Create an Earth Day jar